minhan2k1/tow_ws/README.md

 # tow_ws
 ros workspace containing packages used at work

+Prerequisites:
+  Run

+    sudo apt-get install ros-noetic-octomap

+  to install OctoMap as stand-alone libraries with no ROS dependencies (so the package can also be used in a non-ROS setting).

+  Run

+    sudo apt install ros-noetic-moveit

+  to install moveit and its packages

 description_v2 package: contains robot urdf and launch files which launches the robot in a gazebo simulation along with rgbd camera and controllable joints

 description_v2_moveit package: using moveit to motion plan and control the robot (launch demo_gazebo.launch to launch rviz and gazebo and control the robot there)